Number of Jobs

 |This Job is Ranked in|

 |Best Social Services Jobs||#6|

 |The 100 Best Jobs||#50|

-On average, middle school educators earned approximately $53,130 in 2011.
-The highest earners took home $81,620, while the lowest-paid took home $35,760.
-Elementary and secondary schools are among the top-paying industries for these workers.
-The highest-paid teachers reside in the metro areas of Chico, Calif., Nassau, N.Y., and Napa, Calif.
+In 2012, the median salary for middle school teachers was $53,430.
+The highest earners took home $82,190, while the lowest-paid brought in about $36,740.
+The highest-paid teachers reside in the metropolitan areas of Nassau, N.Y., Chico, Calif., and Napa, Calif.

-Last updated by Jessica Harper.
+Last updated by Casey Quinlan.